-The application process will include two phases: A Concept Paper phase and a Full Application phase.
+The application process will include two phases: a Concept Paper phase and a Full Application phase.
 Only applicants who have submitted an eligible Concept Paper will be eligible to submit a Full Application.
 At each phase, EERE performs an initial eligibility review of the applicant submissions to determine whether they meet the eligibility requirements of Section III of the FOA.
-EERE will not review or consider submissions that do not meet the eligibility requirements of Section III.
+EERE will not review or consider submissions that do not meet the eligibility requirements of

+Section III.
 All submissions must conform to the following form and content requirements, including maximum page lengths (described below) and must be submitted via EERE Exchange at https://eere-exchange.energy.gov/, unless specifically stated otherwise.
-EERE will not extend through means other than EERE EERE will not extend deadlines for applicants who fail to submit required information and documents due to server/connection congestion.
+EERE will not review or consider submissions submitted through means other than EERE Exchange, submissions submitted after the applicable deadline, or incomplete submissions.
+EERE will not extend deadlines for applicants who fail to submit required information and documents due to server/connection congestion.